teb111/teb111/README.md

 # OLUWA TOBILOBA

-I am a Front-End Software Engineer
+I am a Software Engineer

 I'm a software engineer based in Lagos Nigeria, specializing in building high performant websites and applications.